FIRSTLINE9807/CS2030_project/README.md

 # CS2030_project
-Discrete event simulator project employing strict OOP and FP principles that made up 15% of my grade for the CS2030 course Use Main.java to test
+Discrete event simulator project employing strict OOP and FP principles that made up 15% of my grade for the CS2030 course.
+Use Main2.java to run testcases.